Cyfrin/Updraft/courses/gmx-perpetuals-trading/1-introduction/3-bridge-eth-to-arbitrum/+page.md

-Okay, here is a thorough and detailed summary of the video:

-**Video Goal:**
-The primary goal of this video is to demonstrate how to bridge Ether (ETH) from the Ethereum mainnet to the Arbitrum One network using the official Arbitrum Bridge.
-This is presented as a necessary prerequisite for interacting with applications like GMX V2 on Arbitrum, as users need ETH on Arbitrum One to pay for transaction gas fees.

-**Context:**
-*   The video starts by showing the GMX V2 trading interface, noting that GMX V2 is deployed on multiple chains.
-*   The narrator specifies that for this course/demonstration, they will be interacting with the GMX V2 deployment on the Arbitrum One network.
-*   A key concept highlighted is that to send transactions on Arbitrum (e.g., placing trades on GMX), users must possess ETH *on the Arbitrum network* itself to cover the associated gas costs.
-*   The video addresses the scenario where a user might not have ETH on Arbitrum yet and presents bridging from Ethereum mainnet as one way to acquire it.

-**Tool/Resource Used:**
-*   **Arbitrum Bridge:** The official bridge application provided by Arbitrum is used.
-*   **URL:** The narrator explicitly states they are using `bridge.arbitrum.io`.
-*   **Resource Mention:** The narrator mentions they will leave a link to this application (`bridge.arbitrum.io`) inside the associated GitHub repository for the course.

-**Step-by-Step Process Demonstrated:**

-1.  **Navigate to the Bridge:** The user accesses `bridge.arbitrum.io`.
-2.  **Initial Balance Check:**
-    *   The interface shows the user's current ETH balance on **Ethereum Mainnet**: Approximately **0.02271 ETH**.
-    *   The interface shows the user's current ETH balance on **Arbitrum One**: Approximately **0.02114 ETH**.
-3.  **Configure the Bridge Transaction:**
-    *   **From:** Ethereum (selected by default).
-    *   **To:** Arbitrum One (selected by default).
-    *   **Asset:** ETH (selected by default).
-    *   **Amount:** The narrator enters **0.01 ETH** to be bridged.
-4.  **Initiate the Transaction:**
-    *   The user scrolls down to the summary section.
-    *   The summary confirms they will receive 0.01 ETH on Arbitrum One and shows an estimated Ethereum gas fee (e.g., 0.00004 ETH or $0.07 at the time).
-    *   The user clicks the button labeled "**Move funds to Arbitrum One**".
-5.  **Wallet Confirmation:**
-    *   A MetaMask wallet pop-up appears, requesting confirmation for the transaction initiated by the bridge contract.
-    *   The user clicks "**Confirm**" in MetaMask.
-6.  **Monitor Transaction Progress:**
-    *   After submission, the user is automatically taken to the "**Txn History**" tab on the Arbitrum Bridge site.
-    *   The transaction appears in the "Pending transactions" list.
-    *   **Details shown:** Time (a few seconds/a minute ago), Token (0.01 ETH), From (Ethereum), To (Arbitrum One).
-    *   **Status:** "Pending".
-    *   **Time Estimate:** The interface provides an estimated time remaining for the transaction to complete on Arbitrum (initially ~14 minutes, then shown as **~13 minutes**).
-The narrator notes they will wait for this duration.
-7.  **Transaction Completion:**
-    *   After waiting, the view shifts (presumably the narrator refreshed or waited), showing the transaction under the "**Settled transactions**" section.
-    *   **Timestamp:** The transaction is shown as having occurred "27 minutes ago".
-    *   **Status:** "Success".
-8.  **Final Balance Verification:**
-    *   The narrator navigates back to the main "**Bridge**" tab.
-    *   The interface now shows the updated balances:
-        *   **Ethereum Mainnet Balance:** Approximately **0.01263 ETH** (original 0.02271 - 0.01 bridged - gas fees).
-        *   **Arbitrum One Balance:** Approximately **0.03114 ETH** (original 0.02114 + 0.01 bridged).
-    *   The narrator confirms that the 0.01 ETH has been successfully allocated/moved to Arbitrum One.

-**Key Concepts Illustrated:**

-*   **Bridging:** The process of moving assets (in this case, ETH) from one blockchain network (Ethereum L1) to another (Arbitrum L2).
-*   **Layer 2 (L2):** Arbitrum One is presented as a Layer 2 scaling solution for Ethereum.
-*   **Gas Fees:** The necessity of holding the native token (ETH) on the target network (Arbitrum) to pay for computation (transactions).
-*   **Web3 Wallet Interaction:** Using a wallet like MetaMask to approve and sign transactions initiated by a decentralized application (the Arbitrum Bridge).
-*   **Transaction Lifecycle:** Observing a transaction go from pending to successful (settled) on a block explorer or application interface.

-**Notes/Tips:**

-*   Using the official Arbitrum bridge is *one specific method* to get ETH onto Arbitrum.
-*   Bridging from Ethereum mainnet involves paying gas fees on Ethereum L1, which can vary in cost.
-*   There is a waiting period for funds to arrive on Arbitrum after initiating the bridge transaction from Ethereum.
-The time estimate provided by the bridge UI (e.g., ~13 minutes) is approximate.

-**Code Blocks:**
-*   No specific code blocks were shown or discussed in this video.
-The interaction was purely through the web UI of the Arbitrum Bridge and MetaMask.

-**Examples/Use Cases:**
-*   The primary use case demonstrated is funding an Arbitrum wallet with ETH needed for gas fees, specifically in preparation for using GMX V2.

-This summary covers the purpose, context, tools, step-by-step actions, specific values shown, underlying concepts, and key takeaways presented in the video.
+## How to Bridge ETH from Ethereum to Arbitrum One

+To interact with decentralized applications (dApps) deployed on Layer 2 networks like Arbitrum One, such as the GMX V2 trading platform, you need the network's native token to pay for transaction fees (gas).
+On Arbitrum One, this native token is Ether (ETH).
+If your ETH is currently on the Ethereum mainnet (Layer 1), you'll need to move it to Arbitrum One.
+This process is called bridging.

+This lesson demonstrates how to use the official Arbitrum Bridge at `bridge.arbitrum.io` to transfer ETH from the Ethereum mainnet to the Arbitrum One network.

+**Step 1: Navigate to the Arbitrum Bridge and Check Balances**

+First, open your web browser and go to the official Arbitrum Bridge interface: `bridge.arbitrum.io`.
+Ensure your web3 wallet (e.g., MetaMask) is connected and set to the Ethereum Mainnet.

+Upon loading, the bridge interface will display your current ETH balances on both networks.
+For example, you might see:
+*   **Ethereum Mainnet Balance:** ~0.02271 ETH
+*   **Arbitrum One Balance:** ~0.02114 ETH

+**Step 2: Configure the Bridge Transaction**

+The bridge interface is typically pre-configured for bridging ETH from Ethereum to Arbitrum One.
+Verify the following settings:
+*   **From:** Ethereum (should be selected)
+*   **To:** Arbitrum One (should be selected)
+*   **Asset:** ETH (should be selected)

+In the amount field, enter the quantity of ETH you wish to bridge.
+For this example, we will bridge **0.01 ETH**.

+**Step 3: Initiate the Bridging Process**

+Scroll down to review the transaction summary.
+It will confirm that you are sending 0.01 ETH from Ethereum and will receive 0.01 ETH on Arbitrum One.
+It will also display an estimated gas fee required on the Ethereum network to initiate the transaction (e.g., approximately 0.00004 ETH or $0.07 at the time of the example).

+Click the button labeled "**Move funds to Arbitrum One**".

+**Step 4: Confirm Transaction in Your Wallet**

+Your connected web3 wallet (MetaMask) will prompt you to confirm the transaction.
+Review the details, including the gas fee, and click "**Confirm**".
+This authorizes the bridge contract to move your specified ETH amount.

+**Step 5: Monitor Transaction Progress**

+After confirming in your wallet, the Arbitrum Bridge interface will automatically redirect you to the "**Txn History**" tab.
+Your transaction will appear under "Pending transactions".

+You will see details such as:
+*   **Time:** A few seconds/minutes ago
+*   **Token:** 0.01 ETH
+*   **From:** Ethereum
+*   **To:** Arbitrum One
+*   **Status:** "Pending"

+The interface will also provide an estimated time remaining until the funds arrive on Arbitrum One.
+This waiting period is necessary for the transaction to be processed and confirmed.
+In the example, the initial estimate was around 14 minutes, later updated to **~13 minutes**.
+You must wait for this process to complete.

+**Step 6: Verify Transaction Completion and Balances**

+Once the bridging process is finished, the transaction will move from the "Pending transactions" section to the "**Settled transactions**" section within the "Txn History" tab.
+The status will update to "**Success**", and a timestamp indicating when it was settled will appear (e.g., "27 minutes ago").

+To confirm the balance update, navigate back to the main "**Bridge**" tab.
+The interface should now reflect the changes:
+*   **Ethereum Mainnet Balance:** Approximately **0.01263 ETH** (Original balance minus the 0.01 ETH bridged and the L1 gas fee).
+*   **Arbitrum One Balance:** Approximately **0.03114 ETH** (Original balance plus the 0.01 ETH received).

+This confirms that your 0.01 ETH has been successfully bridged from the Ethereum mainnet and is now available in your wallet on the Arbitrum One network, ready to be used for gas fees or other interactions within the Arbitrum ecosystem.